hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 ## Eww

-[Eww](https://github.com/elkowar/eww) (ElKowar's Wacky Widgets) is a widget system made in Rust, which lets you create your own widgets similarly to how you can in AwesomeWM.
-The key difference is that it is independent of your window manager/compositor.
+[Eww](https://github.com/elkowar/eww) (ElKowar's Wacky Widgets) is a widget system made in Rust + GTK, which lets allows the creation of custom widgets similarly to AwesomeWM.
+The key difference is that it is independent of window manager/compositor.

-In order to use [Eww](https://github.com/elkowar/eww), you first have to install it, either using your distro's package manager, by searching `eww-wayland`, or by manually compiling.
+Install Eww either using your distro's package manager, by searching `eww-wayland`, or by manually compiling.
 In the latter case, you can follow the [instructions](https://elkowar.github.io/eww).

 ### Configuration

-After you've successfully installed Eww, you can move onto configuring it.
 There are a few examples listed in the [Readme](https://github.com/elkowar/eww).
 It's also highly recommended to read through the [Configuration options](https://elkowar.github.io/eww/configuration.html).

 {{< callout >}}

 Read
 [the Wayland section](https://elkowar.github.io/eww/configuration.html#wayland)
-carefully before asking why your bar doesn't work.
+carefully, otherwise Eww won't work on Hyprland.

 {{< /callout >}}